 Curator.
 Do not capitalize when used alone to refer to a single member of the Board.
 Capitalize when preceding the name of the individual: Curator Jane Doe called for a vote.
 The curator asked a question of the president.
 See Board of Curators.

-Curators Professor.
-Do not use an apostrophe.
+Curators' Professor.
+Does use an apostrophe.
 Capitalize before a name and when standing alone.

-Curators Scholar.
-Do not use an apostrophe.
+Curators' Scholar.
+Does use an apostrophe.
 Capitalize before a name and when standing alone.